 How does Oncology Massage differ from Lymphatic Drainage Technique?

-Whilst there are similarities between Oncology Massage and Lymphatic Drainage (link to the Lymphatic Drainage Page), Oncology massage requires more advanced training and focuses not only on the physiology of the client but also on the psychology.
+Whilst there are similarities between Oncology Massage and Lymphatic Drainage.
+Oncology massage requires more advanced training and focuses not only on the physiology of the client but also on the psychology.

 Light pressure is applied much the same as lymphatic, although the aim of the treatment is not to focus only on the lymphatic system, instead it is to provide a holistic massage.